angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 to utilise the card Dreadhorde Arcanist in order to double down on obtaining maximum value from its cards.

-In parrellel to this Predict focussed style there is another school of thought that Nevilshute has been championing based around Oko, Thief of Crowns and Uro, Titan of Nature's Wrath.
+In parallel to this Predict focussed style there is another school of thought that Nevilshute has been championing based around Oko, Thief of Crowns and Uro, Titan of Nature's Wrath.
 This deck has the ability to play either the traditional Doomsday plan or as a snow based control deck which happens to run